xuebozhao16/VMap1.1-Population_history_of_wheats/README.md

 #### Codes in this folder describe the differences in selection pressure for bread wheat in different environmental regions.

 ### 8. Vip genes
-#### Codes in this folder describe important genes have been cloned under selection.
+#### Codes in this folder describe the haplotypes of important genes have been cloned under selection.